1942 Phoenix Thanksgiving Day riot: Course of the riot

 Following this initial skirmish, Army officials ordered members of the 364th to return to their base, prompting about 150 servicemembers to congregate near the intersection of Washington Street and 17th Street while they waited for a bus to take them back.
 While waiting, a group of MPs arrived, leading to some consternation amongst the infantrymen.
 According to a 2020 article in the Phoenix New Times about the event, a rumor began to spread that members of the 364th were being "gunned down" by the MPs.
 During this, several infantrymen traveled back to Papago via car and told an exaggerated account of the situation to other servicemembers there.
 The infantrymen grabbed weapons from the armory, including handguns, rifles, and automatic firearms, and returned to the intersection of Washington Street and 17th Street.
 Once there, a shootout commenced between the MPs and members of the 364th.

 Upon the initial gunfire, the large group of servicemembers quickly scattered as a riot broke out.
 All available local law enforcement officials were called to assist the MPs.
 28 blocks in Phoenix's African-American neighborhood, centered at the intersection of Jefferson Street and 16th Street, were cordoned by the law enforcement officers, who set up a machine gun at the intersection.
-Armed with automatic firearms and armored cars, they proceeded to go door to door to houses in the area, as some infantrymen his in the houses of friends in the area.
+Armed with automatic firearms and armored cars, they proceeded to go door to door to houses in the area, as some infantrymen hid in the houses of friends in the area.
 According to multiple sources, police opened fire into houses where soldiers were suspected of hiding if they refused to leave the building.
 Contemporary coverage from The Arizona Republic described the area as resembling a "minor battlefield".
 In total, the firefight between the infantrymen and police lasted about three hours.
 By the early morning of the next day, MPs were reinforced by soldiers in armored scout cars.